-Building on years of partnership in the Split Rock Wildway, Northeast Wilderness Trust will team up with Champlain Area Trails (CATS) to develop a loop footpath on the property to minimize impacts to plants and wildlife while connecting people to the peace and beauty of the land.
+Building on years of partnership in the Split Rock Wildway, Northeast Wilderness Trust worked closely with Champlain Area Trails (CATS) to develop a loop footpath around Clear Pond.
+The trail was designed to minimize impacts to plants and wildlife while connecting people to the peace and beauty of the land.
 Seasonal closures, monitored by the Wilderness Trust, will protect nesting peregrine falcons.

 Photography by Brendan Wiltse